MM for Penalized Estimation: Introduction

 To simplify computations, the majorization-minimization (MM) algorithm provides a useful framework to decomposing a complex minimization problem into a sequence of relatively elementary problems.
 The MM algorithm has been an interesting research topic in statistics, mathematics and engineering \citep{lange2016mm, byrne2018auxiliary, razaviyayn2013unified}.
 In particular, penalized regression with MM has attracted some attention, see \citet{schifano2010majorization} and references therein.
 The article emphasizes the quadratic majorization (QM) for the generalized linear models.
 Despite convergence analysis of the QM algorithm, the loss function was convex. \citet{chi2014robust} developed a QM algorithm to a LASSO type minimum distance estimator for classification, where the limiting behavior relies on more strict assumptions on the penalties: it is an elastic net type of penalty, not the original LASSO, nor the nonconvex penalty SCAD.

 In this article, we provide new results for the MM algorithm.
-The major contributions are three folds: First, we construct optimality conditions for penalized estimation and penalized surrogate estimation in the MM algorithm.
+The major contributions are three-fold: First, we construct optimality conditions for penalized estimation and penalized surrogate estimation in the MM algorithm.
 The connection between the two optimization problems are established such that penalty tuning parameters can be conveniently determined from the latter.
 Second, we establish contemporary theory that the QM algorithm attains the minimum value with convex loss and penalty.
-Furthermore, we contract the limiting behavior of the MM algorithm for nonconvex loss functions with the LASSO, SCAD or MCP penalty.
+Furthermore, we develop the limiting behavior of the MM algorithm for nonconvex loss functions with the LASSO, SCAD or MCP penalty.
 Finally, several penalized nonconvex loss functions, for the first time, are applied with QM algorithm for robust regression and classification.

 Nonconvex loss functions play a critical role in robust estimation.
-Compared to traditional convex loss functions, nonconvex function can provide more resistant estimation when data are contaminated by outliers.
+Compared to traditional convex loss functions, a nonconvex function may provide more resistant estimation when data are contaminated by outliers.
 For instance, the least squares loss is not robust to outliers \citep{alfons2013sparse}.
 Furthermore, variable selection is also strongly influenced by outliers.
 Robust estimation can be obtained by downweighting the impact of the extreme values.
 Examples include the Huberized LASSO for regression and classification \citep{rosset2007piecewise} and penalized least absolute deviations (LAD) \citep{wang2007robust}.
 However, a breakdown point analysis shows that convex loss functions such as the LAD-LASSO or penalized M-estimators are not robust enough and even a single outlier can send the regression coefficients to infinity \citep{alfons2013sparse}.
-On the other hand, bounded nonconvex loss functions have shown more resistant to outliers than traditional convex loss functions in regression and classification \citep{liu2007correntropy, freund2001adaptive, wu2007robust, singh2014c, chi2014robust, li2018boosting, wang2018quadratic, wang2018robust}.
-Therefore, this article focuses on applications of penalized nonconvex loss functions in regression and classification.
+On the other hand, bounded nonconvex loss functions have shown more robust to outliers than traditional convex loss functions in regression and classification \citep{wu2007robust, chi2014robust, li2018boosting, wang2018quadratic, wang2018robust}.
+Therefore, this article focuses on applications of penalized nonconvex loss functions.